 3. Summary quality report

-A Summary Quality Report (114 Kb Pdf) for the RSI is available.
+A Summary Quality Report (114 Kb Pdf) for the RSI is available on the ONS website.

 This report describes, in detail the intended uses of the statistics presented in this publication, their general quality and the methods used to produce them.